Adityayadav636/BookStore-react-django/README.md

 Technologies Used
 Django: Python-based web framework used for the backend development of the application.
 Django REST Framework: Powerful toolkit for building RESTful APIs with Django.
+User Endpoints:

+POST /api/users/register/: Register a new user.
+GET /api/users/profile/: Get the user's profile.
+PUT /api/users/profile/update/: Update the user's profile.
+POST /api/users/login/: Log in and obtain an authentication token.
+DELETE /api/users/delete/<str:pk>/: Delete a user account.
+Product Endpoints:

+GET /api/products/: Get all products.
+POST /api/products/<str:pk>/reviews/: Create a review for a product.
+GET /api/products/top/: Get top products.
+GET /api/products/<str:pk>/: Get a specific product.
+Order Endpoints:

+POST /api/orders/add/: Add order items.
+GET /api/orders/myorders/: Get orders for the currently authenticated user.
+GET /api/orders/<str:pk>/: Get a specific order by ID.
+PUT /api/orders/<str:pk>/pay/: Update the order status to "paid".

 Simple JWT: Library for adding JWT authentication to Django REST Framework.
 React: JavaScript library for building user interfaces.
-Redux Toolkit: Redux library that simplifies state management in React applications.
+Redux Toolkit: Redux library that simplifies state management in React applications , it is implemented nicely with mocking the apis and then writing pure functions to achienve.

 Material UI: React component library that provides pre-designed UI components following the Material Design principles.
 Bootstrap: CSS framework for creating responsive and visually appealing web pages.
 Deployment
-The application is deployed on AWS EC2, which provides scalable and reliable cloud computing resources.
-The deployment process involves configuring the EC2 instance, setting up security groups, and deploying the Django backend and React frontend on the instance.
-Additionally, Nginx or another web server can be used to serve the static files and handle HTTPS requests.
+The application is deployed on AWS EC2.

 Please note that deploying the application on AWS EC2 requires appropriate configuration and security measures to ensure a safe and reliable deployment.